shirish93/shirish93.github.io/_ideas/2024-03-15-student-clean-project.md

 ---
+author: shirish
+categories:
+- innovation
+- research
+- ideas
+- Kathmandu
+last_modified_at: '2026-08-04'
 layout: post
-title:  "Can we get students to lead awareness programs for urban canitation?"
+title: Can we get students to lead awareness programs for urban canitation?
-author: shirish
-categories: [ innovation, research, ideas, Kathmandu ]
 ---

 Littering and a lack of ownership of shared hygeine are big problems with urban sanitation in Kathmandu.
 Might a city-wide competition among schools and students to keep their communities clean and well-informed change the dynamic?

 **Main Issue**